1an226/1an226.github.io/_genres/horror.md

 ---
-name: "Test Genre"
+name: "Tech and AI"
-description: "Testing folder creation"
+description: "Into the race of AI domination"
 ---